Graduate students in the Department of English draw on a number of sources to fund their studies.

 IMPORTANT NOTE REGARDING PROGRAM ELIGIBILITY

-Students applying to the one-year MA program OR to the two-year MA in English in the Field of Creative Writing OR entering the second year of the MA CRW program, may apply for SSHRC CGS-Master’s awards.
+Domestic students (Canadian citizens or permanent residents only) applying to the one-year MA program OR to the two-year MA in English in the Field of Creative Writing OR entering the second year of the MA CRW program may apply for SSHRC CGS-Master’s awards.
 SSHRC has confirmed that both our MA programs are SSHRC CGS M–eligible.
 See the Supplemental Information below, and contact the Graduate Program office with any questions regarding program eligibility.

 APPLICATION PROCEDURES

-Since Fall 2013, applicants for SSHRC GCS M funding must complete their entire application on-line using the new “tri-agency” application portal shared by three academic funding agencies.
+Applicants for SSHRC GCS M funding must complete their entire application online using the Tri-Agency Application Portal.

 You must be applying for full-time admission to an MA program in the humanities or social sciences in Canada, or be continuing full-time in such a program.
 You must have a first-class average (e.g. for U of T undergraduates, A minus or 3.7 GPA) in your last two years of completed study (full-time or the equivalent).
 You cannot have held previous CGS M funding.
 See the SSHRC website for further eligibility information.

-Scholarships in the amount of $17,500 are awarded for a 12-month period and are non-renewable.
-Visit the SSHRC website for information and for the on-line application.
-Consult the Supplemental Information below for hints for understanding this new application system.
+Scholarships in the amount of $27,000 are awarded for a 12-month period and are non-renewable.

 NB: Students applying for the SSHRC CGS M will also need to upload scanned pdf copies of OFFICIAL TRANSCRIPTS to their CGS M application.
 These students may contact Marguerite Perry directly for assistance and more information.